 So, for the love of security, don’t send sensitive information via text!
 Try these options instead:

 If you look at the messaging apps on your phone, you likely have WhatsApp and Facebook Messenger installed already.
-WhatsApp is an okay option — it uses end-to-end encryption software, but the caveat is that app owner Facebook is still collecting metadata on your messages.
+WhatsApp is an okay option — it uses end-to-end encryption software, but there are questions about whether app owner Facebook collects the metadata from your messages.
 The company’s Messenger service collects even more information about you, so if you’re sending anything sensitive, you’ll want to use something else.
 That’s where Signal comes in.

 Use an Old Phone Just for Travel